Professional course Researching Education

 Learning and Teaching

-This CPD module will be taught across twelve lecture-style and seminar-style sessions of two hours, as well as opportunities for one-to-one tutorial time.
+- Summer School - five taught days in July delivered through lecture-style and seminar-style sessions, as well as opportunities for one-to-one tutorial time.
 One session will be given over to assessment of poster presentations.

 Independent learning includes hours engaged with essential reading, proposal preparation and completion etc.